Rob Blake: Los Angeles Kings (1990–2001)

-Blake was selected 70th overall in the 1988 NHL Entry Draft by the Los Angeles Kings.
+Blake was selected 70th overall in the 1988 NHL entry draft by the Los Angeles Kings.
 He had completed his freshman year with Bowling Green State University of the Central Collegiate Hockey Association (CCHA) when he was drafted and went on to play three years total in the college ranks, earning CCHA and NCAA West first All-Star team honours in 1990.
 Blake was also the first player to ever receive the CCHA Best Offensive Defenseman award.
 Foregoing his final season of college eligibility, Blake joined the Kings for the final four games of the 1989–90 season before scoring 46 points in his NHL rookie campaign in 1990–91 to be named to the NHL All-Rookie Team.

-After a 59-point campaign in his third season, Blake helped lead the Kings to the 1993 Stanley Cup Finals, where they were defeated in five games by the Montreal Canadiens.
+After a 59-point campaign in his third season, Blake helped lead the Kings to the 1993 Stanley Cup Final, where they were defeated in five games by the Montreal Canadiens.
 The following season, in 1993–94, Blake improved to a career-high 48 assists and 68 points, but the Kings failed to qualify for the playoffs.

 Blake in his second tenure with the Kings in 2008.

 In a season where Blake was kept to just six games due to injury, the Kings traded captain Wayne Gretzky to the St. Louis Blues at the 1995–96 trade deadline, leaving the team's captaincy vacant.
 Blake was named the 11th captain in team history prior to the 1996–97 season.
 In 1997–98, Blake received the James Norris Memorial Trophy as the NHL's best defenceman after recording a career-high 23 goals to go with 50 points.

-On February 21, 2001, with Blake about to become an unrestricted free agent in the 2001 off-season, the Kings traded him (with Steven Reinprecht) to the Colorado Avalanche for Adam Deadmarsh, Aaron Miller, Jared Aulin, and a first-round pick (used to select Dave Steckel).
+On February 21, 2001, with Blake declining to sign a new contract and about to become an unrestricted free agent in the 2001 off-season, the Kings traded him (with Steven Reinprecht) to the Colorado Avalanche for Adam Deadmarsh, Aaron Miller, Jared Aulin, and a first-round pick (used to select Dave Steckel).